edge-ml/EdgeML-Arduino/README.md

 Special sensors are optional.

 The special sensors get their own SensorID and Dummy Module in the enums.
-They also get included into the CONFIG list. value_count, scheme, and type can be arbitrarily selected.
+They also get included into the CONFIG list.
+The component field can be set to 0.
 They count towards the total number of sensors.

 Here's an example: